 The film's music is below average and none of the songs stay with you even when it's been played on the screen just a few minutes ago!

-In a nutshell, keeping this film at an arm's length is the wisest thing to do!
+Keeping Guest Inn London at an arm's length is the wisest thing for the audience to do.